romariorios/apolo/README.md

 Executing the command as `eval.pipe` will accept many commands into the function's arguments, which will be piped into each other similar to a bash script.
 For more details, check the documentation for `run`.

+Executing the command as `eval.from` will get the input from a file instead of from stdin.

+Executing the command as `eval.err_to_out` will return the value of the error stream along with the value from stdout.

 Eval returns the console output as a string when it's successful.
 Otherwise, it returns `nil` followed by the error string.
 This way, the user can wrap any run